what we do all day

 They enjoy building with the big crates and wooden blocks, making castles, dens, pirate ships and racing cars.
 In the sandpit they build sand castles and bake cakes.
 The climbing frame is a firm favourite as well as the mud kitchen where they experiment with water and soil, mixing, pouring and stirring.

-Pre School children also enjoy a weekly session at the Swapa adventure playground which is just around the corner and which provides the children with many huge gross motor challenges and a lot of fun!
 Here we can also create a fire circle on wintery days where the children enjoy the excitement of watching the flames and learning about fire safety in a natural context.

 special sessions in our nature garden

-Our secluded nature garden, across the road from Minihome, has been remodelled to include a fire circle with log seats, a pond with a mini bridge which is host to our resident toad and frogs, our two lovely chickens, fruit and vegetable planting beds, a den building area and a wooden play house.
+Our secluded nature garden, across the road from Minihome, has been remodelled to include a fire circle with log seats, a pond with a mini bridge which is host to our resident toad and frogs, our lovely chicken, fruit and vegetable planting beds, a den building area and a wooden play house.

 The nature garden is visited by Toddlers, 2+ and Pre-School for small group adult led learning experiences including bushcraft with fire lighting and gardening.
 Children learn to identify edible plants, how to grow food, and to discover the life cycles of the chickens, frogs, and the butterflies in the garden.
 Our bushcraft sessions allow children to build dens and to understand how to make and manage fire, cook food on an open fire and enjoy the excitement of watching the flames and learning about fire safety in a natural context.